Countries that recycle wastewater into drinking water

 Aerial view of Windhoek, a capital city born in the middle of the desert.
 H. Baumeler/Wikimedia, CC BY-SA

-In the middle of an arid plain, more than 200 km from the coast, Windhoek (population nearly 500,000) cannot harvest the scarce rainwater, due to its almost immediate evaporation in these desert latitudes, nor can it draw on the rivers or groundwater in the surrounding area, which are rarely replenished when they are not completely dry.
+In the middle of an arid plain, more than 200 km from the coast, Windhoek (with a population of nearly 500,000) cannot harvest the scarce rainwater—which evaporates almost immediately at these desert latitudes—nor can it draw from the rivers or groundwater sources in the surrounding area, which replenish very little when they are not completely dry.

-The article you are reading is brought to you in partnership with "Sur la Terre" (On Earth), an AFP audio podcast.
-A creation designed to explore initiatives promoting ecological transition around the world.
+The article you are reading is brought to you in partnership with “Sur la Terre,” an AFP Audio podcast.
+A series exploring initiatives promoting the ecological transition around the world.
 Subscribe!

-In 1968, the city, then under South African rule, was experiencing impressive population growth when it began recycling its wastewater to produce drinking water.
-Fifty-five years later, 30% of wastewater is recycled into drinking water in less than ten hours.
-The rest of the domestic drinking water comes from dams and boreholes in other parts of the country. https://www.youtube.com/embed/arCmp7jOjiw?wmode=transparent&start=0
+In 1968, the city—then under South African rule—was also seeing its population grow at an impressive rate when it began recycling its wastewater to turn it into drinking water.
+Fifty-five years later, 30% of the wastewater is recycled into drinking water in less than ten hours.
+The rest of the domestic drinking water comes from dams and wells in other parts of the country. https://www.youtube.com/embed/arCmp7jOjiw?wmode=transparent&start=0

-In order to recycle wastewater into drinking water, Windhoek has implemented a series of innovative processes that now consists of 10 stages.
-It includes physical-chemical processes, such as coagulation and flocculation (adding a coagulant to create flocs, i.e., clusters of suspended matter that then sink due to their weight and are eliminated in the sludge), as well as chemical processes such as ozonation.
+To enable the recycling of wastewater into drinking water, Windhoek has implemented a series of innovative processes that now consists of 10 steps.
+It includes physicochemical processes, such as coagulation and flocculation (the addition of a coagulant to form flocs—clusters of suspended matter that then settle due to their weight and are removed in the sludge), as well as chemical processes such as ozonation.

-When it comes into contact with ozone, water undergoes an oxidation process that breaks down many micropollutants (pesticides, drug residues, etc.) and inactivates bacteria, viruses, and parasites.
+When exposed to ozone, the water undergoes an oxidation process that breaks down many micropollutants (such as pesticides and drug residues) and inactivates bacteria, viruses, and parasites.

-This is followed by final stages of biological filtration using granular activated carbon and physical filtration (activated carbon filtration and membrane ultrafiltration) to remove any remaining soluble pollutants.
-Before being sent into the network, the water undergoes quality controls and chlorination, ensuring a long-lasting disinfectant effect so that the quality of the water obtained does not deteriorate during distribution.
+Next come the final stages of biological filtration using granular activated carbon and physical filtration (activated carbon filtration and membrane ultrafiltration), which remove any remaining soluble contaminants.
+Before being released into the distribution network, the water undergoes quality checks and chlorination, ensuring a long-lasting disinfecting effect so that the quality of the treated water does not deteriorate during distribution.

-[More than 85,000 readers trust The Conversation's newsletters to help them better understand the world's major issues.
+[More than 85,000 readers rely on The Conversation’s newsletters to better understand the world’s major issues.
 Subscribe today]

-In recent years, the Windhoek wastewater treatment plant has welcomed intrigued and interested visitors fromAustralia, Germany, the United Arab Emirates, and elsewhere.
-And with good reason, as the techniques developed in Namibia remain interesting in more ways than one.
+In recent years, the Windhoek wastewater treatment plant has welcomed curious and interested visitors fromAustralia, Germany, the United Arab Emirates, and elsewhere.
+And for good reason: the technologies developed in Namibia are noteworthy in more ways than one.

 A less expensive solution than desalination

-For countries seeking new sources of drinking water, wastewater recycling remains less energy-intensive and more environmentally friendly than seawater desalination, a technique that is nevertheless more widespread throughout the world.
-Whereas treating wastewater for drinking purposes consumes between 1 and 1.5 kWh percubic meter, desalination requires between 3 and 4 kWh percubic meter.
-In addition, the latter technique produces bulky waste: salt and pollutant concentrates that are often discharged directly into the seas and oceans, disrupting ecosystems.
+For countries seeking new sources of drinking water, wastewater recycling remains less energy-intensive and more environmentally friendly than seawater desalination, a technique that is nevertheless more widely used around the world.
+While treating wastewater to make it safe for drinking consumes between 1 and 1.5 kWh percubic meter, desalination requires between 3 and 4 kWh percubic meter.
+Furthermore, desalination produces bulky waste: concentrates of salts and pollutants that are often discharged directly into the seas and oceans, where they disrupt ecosystems.

-Conference organized by the Barcelona metropolitan area on the recycling of wastewater into drinking water in Namibia, with speakers Piet Du Pisani, in charge of wastewater management in Windhoek, and ASERA, a Spanish association seeking to promote
+A conference organized by the Barcelona Metropolitan Area on the recycling of wastewater into drinking water in Namibia, featuring Piet Du Pisani, who is in charge of wastewater management in Windhoek, and ASERA, a Spanish association dedicated to promoting

-Conference organized by the Barcelona Metropolitan Area on the recycling of wastewater into drinking water in Namibia, with speakers Piet Du Pisani, in charge of wastewater management in Windhoek, and ASERA, a Spanish association seeking to promote the reuse of wastewater.
+A conference organized by the Barcelona Metropolitan Area on the recycling of wastewater into drinking water in Namibia, featuring Piet Du Pisani, who is in charge of wastewater management in Windhoek, and ASERA, a Spanish association dedicated to promoting the reuse of wastewater.
 Screenshot/YouTube channel of the Barcelona Metropolitan Area

-Despite all these advantages and the convincing results in Namibia, wastewater treatment is still in its infancy on a global scale because its implementation involves overcoming various barriers.
-First of all, there is the cost of installation.
-Currently, only developed countries have been able to finance such projects, either on their own soil (in the United States, Singapore, etc.) or abroad.
-For example, the modernization of the Namibian plant was made possible by a public-private partnership between the French company Veolia, the Australian-Indian company Wabag, and the city of Berlin.
+Despite all these advantages and the compelling results from the Namibian case, wastewater reclamation is still in its infancy on a global scale because its implementation requires overcoming various barriers.
+First and foremost is the cost of installation.
+Currently, only developed countries have been able to finance such projects, either domestically (in the United States, Singapore, etc.) or abroad.
+For example, the modernization of the Namibian plant was backed by a public-private partnership involving the French company Veolia, the Australian-Indian firm Wabag, and the city of Berlin.

 Financial, legislative, and psychological barriers

-Secondly, because the legislation in different countries remains very restrictive.
-In Europe, for example, such a plant would not currently be authorized, and the only project currently underway to make treated wastewater drinkable, the Jourdain Program in Vendée, will discharge the water into a reservoir used as a reserve for drinking water production and not directly into the water distribution system: this is indirect purification.
+Furthermore, because the laws in different countries remain very restrictive.
+Thus, in Europe, such a plant would not currently be authorized, and the only ongoing project to make treated wastewater potable—the Jourdain Program in the Vendée region—will discharge the water into a reservoir used as a source for drinking water production, rather than directly into the water distribution system: this is known as indirect potabilization.

-Even when the funds and laws are in place to allow the direct use of drinking water from treated wastewater, one final barrier remains, and it is a significant one: making it acceptable to the population to drink treated wastewater and overcoming what is known as the "yuck factor."
-In 2000, a $55 million wastewater treatment plant in a Los Angeles neighborhood had to close a few days after it opened because "never drink toilet water" had become an election promise of the politician running for mayor.
+And even when the funding and legislation are in place to allow the direct use of treated wastewater as drinking water, one final—and by no means minor—barrier remains: convincing the public that it is acceptable to drink treated wastewater, and thereby overcoming what is known as the “yuck factor.”
+In 2000, a wastewater treatment plant in a Los Angeles neighborhood, which had cost $55 million to build, had to close just a few days after opening because “never make people drink toilet water” had become an election promise of the politician running for mayor.

-In Namibia, this problem did not arise when wastewater treatment was introduced, as the residents of Windhoek, then under apartheid rule, were presented with a fait accompli three months after the first plant began operating.
-However, in an article in the Sunday Tribune in November 1968, the journalist covering the announcement of this new wastewater recycling system reported that the mayor of Windhoek at the time, in a blind taste test, preferred the taste of treated wastewater to that of water from conventional sources.
+In Namibia, this issue did not arise when wastewater treatment was introduced because the residents of Windhoek, then under apartheid rule, were presented with a fait accompli three months after the first plant began operations.
+In a November 1968 article in the Sunday Tribune, however, the reporter covering the announcement of this new wastewater recycling initiative noted that the mayor of Windhoek at the time, in a blind taste test, preferred the taste of treated wastewater to that of water from conventional sources.

-Archive of the November 24, 1968 edition of the South African newspaper the Sunday Tribune, headlined "Windhoek drinks sewage water."
+Archive of the November 24, 1968, edition of the South African newspaper *Sunday Tribune*, with the headline “Windhoek Drinks Sewage Water”

-Archive of the November 24, 1968 edition of the South African newspaper the Sunday Tribune, headlined "Windhoek drinks sewage water."
+Archive of the November 24, 1968, edition of the South African newspaper *The Sunday Tribune*, with the headline “Windhoek Drinks Sewage Water.”

 The example of Singapore

-However, not informing the public beforehand remains a radical and inadvisable solution, as raising public awareness of water scarcity and the need for more sustainable alternatives remains the best way to launch such a project.
-This is what made the Singapore project a success, which placed a strong emphasis on communication around the project to make treated wastewater drinkable, for example by organizing visits to the treatment plant and showing the then prime minister calmly drinking a glass of this new recycled wastewater.
+However, failing to inform the public in advance remains a radical and ill-advised approach, as raising public awareness about the scarcity of water resources and the need for more sustainable alternatives remains the best way to launch such a project.
+This is what made the Singapore project a success; the city invested heavily in communication surrounding the treated wastewater reclamation project, for example by organizing tours of the treatment plant or by showing the prime minister at the time calmly drinking a glass of this new recycled wastewater.

-Thus, the initial reaction of disgust turned into national pride.
-Pride in mastering cutting-edge technology and pride in gaining greater independence from neighboring Malaysia, which remained its main supplier of drinking water and with which diplomatic relations could be tense.
+And so the “yuck” factor turned into a source of national pride—pride in mastering cutting-edge technology and pride in gaining greater independence from neighboring Malaysia, which remained its main supplier of drinking water and with which diplomatic relations could be strained.

-But in an effort to become self-sufficient in terms of water resources, Singapore has not put all its eggs in one basket, and has also invested in seawater desalination, rainwater harvesting, and reducing its residents' water consumption (which fell from 165 liters per day per capita in 2000 to 141 liters in 2018).
+But in an effort to achieve self-sufficiency in water resources, Singapore has not put all its eggs in one basket; it has also invested in seawater desalination, rainwater harvesting, and reducing its residents’ water consumption (which fell from 165 liters per person per day in 2000 to 141 liters in 2018).

-For all advocates of better use of water resources, this restraint is crucial, both upstream and in parallel with the development of wastewater treatment projects, in order to combat what is now known as the "rebound effect."
-This expression describes the uninhibited and increasing use of water resources following the implementation of desalination or treated wastewater reuse techniques.
-These new water resources should only be considered as a means of meeting existing and essential needs and uses, often as a substitute for drinking water, and not as a call to create new ones.
+For all advocates of more efficient water use, this restraint is essential—both prior to and alongside the development of wastewater treatment projects—in order to combat what is now known as the “rebound effect.”
+This term describes the unchecked and increasing use of water resources following the implementation of desalination or treated wastewater reuse technologies.
+These new water resources should, in fact, be viewed solely as a means of meeting existing and essential needs and uses—often as a substitute for drinking water—and not as a call to create new ones.

-In order to maximize the resources at our disposal, the wastewater recycling plants of the future will also need to recover the waste produced by wastewater treatment processes, for example by transforming phosphorus and nitrogen into nutrients that can be used in agriculture, or by producing energy through methanization using the waste collected during treatment as input.
+To make the most of the resources at our disposal, wastewater treatment plants of the future will also need to recover the waste generated by wastewater treatment processes—for example, by converting phosphorus and nitrogen into nutrients useful for agriculture, or by generating energy through anaerobic digestion using the waste collected during treatment as feedstock.

-Julie Mendret, Senior Lecturer, HDR, University of Montpellier
+Julie Mendret, Associate Professor, HDR, University of Montpellier

 This article is republished from The Conversation under a Creative Commons license.
 Readthe original article.